ConnerArdman/Code-Quality-Guide/README.md

   <a name="short--lines"></a><a name="13.1"></a>
   - [13.1](#short--lines) Always keep lines under 100 characters.
 It makes your code much easier to read.
 The one exception here is links.
 Any string containing a link can go over 100 characters.

+  **TIP**: Most IDE's let you set a line on the screen at a certain character limit.
+Set it to 80 characters and avoid going over that to be extra careful.

 **[⬆ back to top](#table-of-contents)**

 ## Module Pattern & Strict Mode